vangshirley/HTML-and-CSS-JS-Projects/README.md

 <b>Movie Theater Website</b>
 This is an example home page for a Movie theater that is styled using Bootstrap 4.
 It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.

+<b>Kitties</b> This website was about kitties, and we wanted to ensure we captured the right emotions with typography, color schemes.